The Chandra X-Ray Observatory (CXO) combines an efficient

 counterparts, this option allows real-time optical monitoring, albeit

-at the price of a reduced-accuracy aspect solution-see
+at the price of reducing the accuracy of the aspect solution-see

 Chapter 5